ai-santos/solo-core-data-structures/PSEUDOCODE.md

 //create a method called contains that will check if an input is in the hash table and return a boolean
 //create a hash function algorithm that will turn a value into a string and then to a character array, then reduce that array into a number value using modulo

-Hash Table as an associative array with linked lists to prevent clustering
+Hash Table as an Associative Array (with linked lists to prevent clustering)

 //create a class for node and linked list to instatiate and use its methods in a hash table
     //create a class Node